Preparing to Relocate

-Attain medical records prior to the move
+Attain medical records prior moving

-The process of waiting until you get a new provider to make a request for your medical records from or current or previous providers can take quite some time.
+The process of waiting until you get a new provider to make a request for your medical records from current or previous providers can take quite some time.
 Having your medical records in hand is the best way to ensure your new provider has your medical history and can then write your prescriptions.

 Ask your provider for 90-day prescriptions

 Before your big move, I suggest speaking with your provider about writing 90-day prescriptions instead of 30-days.
-If approved, you give yourself time to complete the enrollment processes for each of the services you will need and having 90-days’ worth of meds can ease the stress of it all.
+If approved, you give yourself time to complete the enrollment processes for each of the services you will need, and having 90-days’ worth of meds can ease the stress of it all.

-Use social media for HIV care recommendations
+Use social media for finding a new doctor

 We should never assume our transition of care will be an easy one.
 In fact, it may turn out to be a nightmare if we don’t do some work prior to our big move.
 Use your social media platforms to tap into the many HIV-specific Facebook groups to develop relationships with people who are in the city you are moving to, and who can help make suggestions and insight about the state of HIV care.